Aravella Simotas: Other issues

 Simotas advocated for more polling sites and expanded early voting.

 Simotas joined public officials in protesting a Golden Dawn recruitment meeting in Queens, opposing its anti-immigrant message.

 Simotas supported the expansion of Mount Sinai Queens hospital, citing the need for more healthcare services in western Queens.

 In 2013, Simotas supported maintaining and expanding Gifted and Talented programs in her district.
 She also worked to keep local public schools open, including Long Island City High School.

 Simotas urged Mayor Bill de Blasio to address street waste and litter in Astoria.

-Personal life
+Personal life and later career

 Simotas is married to John Katsanos, and they have one daughter, born in 2012.

+Since leaving office, Simotas worked as head of state and local government affairs at financial services company BNY and has been the Real Estate Board of New York's SVP of government affairs since August 2024.